Durvalumab, Tremelimumab, and Radiation Therapy in Treating Patients with Gynecologic Cancer That Is Metastatic or Cannot Be Removed by Surgery

 V. To identify prognostic markers of treatment response by evaluating PD-1 and PD-L1 expression, the presence of tumor infiltrating lymphocytes [TILs], and mismatch repair status.

-Patients receive tremelimumab intravenously (IV) over 1 hour on day 1 of courses 1-4 and durvalumab IV over 1 hour on day 1.
-Treatment repeats every 28 days for up to 9 courses in the absence of disease progression or unacceptable toxicity.
+Patients receive tremelimumab intravenously (IV) over 1 hour on day 1 of cycles 1-4 and durvalumab IV over 1 hour on day 1.
+Treatment repeats every 28 days for up to 13 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also receive radiation therapy for 1-5 days of week 1.